Jordan Danks: Chicago White Sox

 On June 7, 2012, Danks made his MLB debut entering the game in the eighth inning as a pinch runner for Paul Konerko in a game against the Toronto Blue Jays.
 On June 8, Danks recorded his first MLB hit, a single off of Wesley Wright, during an 8–3 loss to the Houston Astros.
 On August 10, Danks recorded his first major league home run, a walk-off, off of Pat Neshek in a 4–3 win over the Oakland Athletics.
 Coming into spring training for the 2013 season, Danks was competing for the fourth outfielder spot on the White Sox opening day roster.
 Danks eventually lost out to DeWayne Wise and was sent to Triple A Charlotte to start the season.
 Danks was then called up on April 17, 2013 optioning Deunte Heath to Triple A. White Sox manager Robin Ventura said he wanted to bring Danks up because it gave him more options late in games to have Danks pinch-hit, pinch-run, defensive replacement and some spot starts against right-handed pitchers.

 On August 25, 2013, during a 5-2 victory over the Texas Rangers his brother, John Danks, was the winning pitcher and Jordan hit a go-ahead home run.
 According to Elias Sports Bureau, it was the first time since June 5, 1955, that a player homered in support of his brother pitching, when Kansas City catcher Billy Shantz homered in support of his brother Bobby Shantz.

 Danks was designated for assignment by the White Sox on January 8, 2015.

 Philadelphia Phillies

 Danks was claimed off waivers by the Philadelphia Phillies on January 16, 2015.
+He appeared in 4 games for Philadelphia, going 0–for–4.
+On October 7, Danks was removed from the 40–man roster and sent outright to the Triple–A Lehigh Valley IronPigs.